 While I am much more fond of spending my ad money at Facebook or BookBub, Amazon Ads is probably the best venue to do some initial testing of comp authors – particularly for those who are completely lost and have no real hard data yet on which authors work for them.
 This comes down to the different ways the platforms charge you.

 Despite popular misconceptions, Facebook charges by impressions.
 Always.
 Even if you select the option to be charged for link clinks or video views or conversions or whatever, Facebook just takes the impression cost and converts it to your preferred metric – it always comes back to impressions in the end.
 In more prosaic terms, this means you will pay for your ads whether someone clicks on them or not.

-(And if you want to get deeper into Facebook Ads or Amazon Ads, I’m currently covering both platforms in detail – for free – in my weekly marketing newsletter.
-When you sign up, you’ll get access to all the episodes you missed too in my brand new, subscriber-exclusive Email Archive.)
+(And if you want to get deeper into Facebook Ads sign up to my free marketing newsletter.
+You’ll get access to all the episodes you missed too in my brand new, subscriber-exclusive Email Archive.)